 Getting the Eurostar to Germany, what an exciting prospect!
 So much easier than going to the airport, we could take liquids and as we all know, I do love a train journey.
+You can read all about it here.
 We were booked on the 15:07 from London’s St Pancras International and I was really looking forward to a lovely relaxing afternoon.
 It was not be.
-Here follows anothe classic travel fail.
+Here follows another classic travel fail.

 We woke up early to try and do some work in our newly rented flat.
 Time trickled by, as it so often does, and it was suddenly ten minutes after we were meant to leave.
 Now, I started to fret.
 I HATE being late, but it really doesn’t bother Karl.
 I flapped, I nagged and I finally snapped and just told him off.
 We grabbed our rucksacks and set off for the tube station.
 A twelve minute walk later and I was just reaching for my Oyster card, when I realised my hand was plunging into thin air.
 I had picked up my rucksack but not my small handbag containing not only my Oyster card, but my purse, the train tickets and my passport.
 Fail!

 Oh FFS, I growled (not a turn of phrase, I literally growled).

 We quickly decided that Karl should go off ahead and get his lunch and a drink for the train and I would follow.
 At this point it was half past one and the check in gates would shut in one hour.